wp-plugins/l7-login-customizer/readme.txt

 <br />
 <br />
 <em>Q</em> - If I use a plugin that changes the URL of the login will this plugin stil work?<br />
 <em>A</em> - Currently the plugin will not work in conjunction with any plugin that changes the login URL.
-I hope to have that working on the next release.<br>
+I hope to have that working on the next release.<br><br />
 <em>Q</em> - Is this plugin compatable with WP-Members?<br />
 <em>A</em> - This plugin is not compatable with WP-Members at this time<br />